vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/0/01_Contents.md

 The three kinds of pativrată 304

 ### V TRYAMBAKA'S CONCLUSION
-OBEDIENT SERVICE TO ONE'S HUSBAND IS THE Primary ReligiOUS DUTY OF A WIFE (patriśuśrüṣaṇam mukhyo dharmaḥ; Sdhp.
+OBEDIENT SERVICE TO ONE'S HUSBAND IS THE Primary ReligiOUS DUTY OF A WIFE (patriśuśrūṣaṇam mukhyo dharmaḥ; Sdhp.
 48v.6-88r.1)
 She Should Serve Him Without Regard for Her Own Life (prāṇānām avigananaya) 305
 Sitā and the demon 305
 The brahmin's wife and the crane-demon 306